Table of Contents

 The fretboard is attached to the guitar’s neck with a dovetail joint, which makes the connection between the two parts strong and stable.

-The La Patrie Etude has a standard scale length of 25.5 inches, which is the distance from the nut to the bridge.
+The La Patrie Etude has a standard scale length of 25.5 inches, the distance from the nut to the bridge.
 The fretboard is 12 inches in radius and has a nut width of 2 inches.

 Piezo Pickup